Voter FAQs - Provisional Ballots

 I was required to vote a provisional ballot because I did not have ANY identification at the polls.
 What do I do now?

 The identification requirement was introduced into Arizona law by a voter approved ballot initiative.
-If you had no form of acceptable identification, you must bring identification to the Recorder’s Office within the time limits of the statute.
+If you had no form of acceptable identification at the polling place, you must bring identification to the Recorder’s Office within the time limits of the statute.
 As a convenience to voters, the Recorder’s Office designates several locations within an election area as receiving locations for that identification.
 The poll workers should have provided you with a list of the required identification and of the receiving locations at the time you finished your provisional ballot.
 For most elections, the deadline for presenting that identification is 5:00 p.m. on the Friday following election day.
 For the November election cycles in even numbered years, the deadline is 5:00 p.m. on the 5th business day after election day.
 That may be either the Tuesday or the Wednesday of the week after election day depending on when the Veteran’s Day holiday falls.
 If you do not present the proper identification by that deadline, the law requires that your ballot be rejected.

 I was required to vote by provisional ballot due to “insufficient identification.”
 Am I required to bring proper identification to the Recorder’s Office?

 No. If you presented some identification but it was insufficient under the law, the Recorder’s Office will compare the signature on the provisional ballot form with the signature and other information on your voter registration form.
 If we can confirm the signatures were made by the same person and the other identifying information matches, your ballot will be verified and counted.

 This differs from the voter who presented no identification.
 That voter must bring the proper identification to the Recorder’s Office in order to have their ballot counted.
 A voter who presented some identification, but did not fully meet the rules, does not need to take any further action.